phisch/giph/README.md

 # giph
-giph is a utility script that records a region, window or your desktop and encodes the recording into a high quality gif.
+giph is a screen recorder that records the desktop, a window or selection and encodes it into a gif file.
+It prints the encoded gif directly to standard output when omitting the output filename.

 ## Installation